realpython/python-guide/docs/starting/install/osx.rst

 the current virtual environment, run ``deactivate`` to restore your settings to normal.

-Each new environment automatically includes a copy of ``pip``, so that you can setup the third-party libraries and tools that you want to use in that environment.
+Each new environment automatically includes a copy of :program:`pip`, so that you can setup the third-party libraries and tools that you want to use in that environment.
 Put your own code within a subdirectory of the environment, however you wish.
 When you no longer need a particular environment, simply copy your code out of it, and then delete the main directory for the environment.

-An useful set of extensions to virtualenv is available in virtualenvwrapper, `RTFD <http://virtualenvwrapper.readthedocs.org/en/latest/>`_ to find out more.
+An useful set of extensions to :program:`virtualenv` is available in :program:`virtualenvwrapper`. `RTFD <http://virtualenvwrapper.readthedocs.org/en/latest/>`_ to find out more.

 --------------------------------